marschall/threeten-jpa/README.md

  * Derby
  * H2
  * HSQL
- * Oracle 11.2g with with 12.1c driver
+ * Oracle 11.2g with the 12.1c driver
  * PostgreS 9.3